fmhy/edit/docs/file-tools.md

 # ► File Hosts

-* **Note** - Always check to be sure any file you download is the one you actually clicked (matching size and name), and not a malicious page [disguising itself](https://cs.rin.ru/forum/viewtopic.php?f=14&t=159345) to try to trick you.
-Make sure to install an [adblocker](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/adblock-vpn-privacy#wiki_.25BA_adblocking) (full version of uBlock Origin).
+* **Note** - Many popular file hosts have download buttons that redirect to fake malicious download pages.
+Using the full version of [uBlock Origin](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/adblock-vpn-privacy#wiki_.25BA_adblocking) can prevent this but it doesn't always work.
+Read this [guide](https://cs.rin.ru/forum/viewtopic.php?f=14&t=159345) to learn what fake malicious download pages look like and how to avoid them.
+A general rule is to avoid download pages that open in a new tab or redirected page, real downloads happen within the same page as the file host.
 Remember it's **never** a good idea to upload personal or confidential files to any file host, even if they claim to be encrypted.
 Most file hosts only remove files after inactivity, while some delete them regardless.
 Check each host if you're concerned about file expiry.
 Tags are: Total Storage (x days w/ acc) / Max File Size / File Expiry (x days w/ acc) / Signup Requirements.

 ***